 5.1.
-Tetrahedral manifolds are arithmetic.
-Recall that two manifolds (or orbifolds) are commensurable if they have a common finite cover.
+Tetrahedral manifolds are arithmetic

+Recall that two manifolds (or orbifolds) commensurable if they have a common finite cover.
 Commensurability is an equivalence relation.
-The commensurability class of the figure-eight knot complement m004 consists exactly of the cusped hyperbolic orbifolds and manifolds with invariant trace field $\mathbb{Q}(\sqrt{-3})$ that are arithmetic or, equivalently, that have integral traces [MR03, Theorem 8.2.3 and 8.3.2].
+The commensurability class of the figure-eight knot complement m004 consists exactly of the cusped hyperbolic orbifolds and manifolds with invariant trace field $\mathbb{Q}(\sqrt{-3})$ that are arithmetic or, equivalently, that have integral traces [Maclachlan and Reid 03, Theorems 8.2.3 and 8.3.2].
 Thus, tetrahedral manifolds are also arithmetic with the same invariant trace field since